 A Marian apparition is a reported supernatural appearance by the Holy Mary.
 This particular apparition is recorded as being proven although I can’t imagine how it could be.
-But who am I to question the Catholic Church?
+But who am I to question the might of the Catholic Church?

 Pontmain, France, 17 January, 1871

 Cesar Barbadette, hardworking farm labourer, was staring up into the night sky when he noticed one area practically free of stars above a neighbouring house.
 Suddenly he saw an apparition of a beautiful woman smiling at him; she was wearing a blue gown covered with golden stars, and a black veil under a golden crown.

 His father, brother, and a neighbour came out to look but saw nothing.